 Blow flies are large flies whose larvae feed on decaying animal flesh.

-Blow flies - including blue bottle and green bottle flies, have shinny metallic looking bodies and are larger than houseflies and are associated with rotten meat where their eggs are laid and the larvae (maggots) feed before pupating and emerging as adult flies.
+Blow flies, including blue bottle and green bottle flies, have shiny metallic looking bodies and are larger than houseflies and are associated with rotten meat where their eggs are laid and the larvae (maggots) feed before pupating and emerging as adult flies.

 To get rid of blow flies follow these steps:

 - Clear > Search for and remove fly breeding sites, fly food sources and dead flies.
 Clear drains, check compost heaps and bins for maggots and areas outside where flies congregate.
 Breeding sites such as compost heaps can be sprayed with NO Bugs Super to kill eggs and maggots.
-To kill flies in rubbish bins and keep them smelling fresh use Sorted cleaners and then NO Bugs Super.
+To kill flies in rubbish bins and keep them smelling fresh use SORTED cleaners and then NO Bugs Super.
+NO Bugs Super Bug Bomb can be used in voids where spraying would be difficult.

 - Barriers > Reduce the risk of flies gaining entry to your home.
 Where possible keep doors and windows closed.